KennyPeanuts/pond_diversity_fcn/fall_2013/leaf_decomp_exp_design.md

 ### Narrative Description

-Litter bags will be placed in the littoral zone of Dalton Pond and Lancer Park Pond in fine mesh (1 mm) and coarse mesh (1 cm) bags.
+Litter bags will be placed in the littoral zone of each pond in litter bags.
 The bags will be filled with 5 g of senescent tulip poplar leaves and will be retrieved over a 6 month period.
-At each sampling date 5 fine mesh and 5 coarse mesh bags will be randomly selected from each lake.
+At each sampling date 5 bags will be randomly selected from each pond.
 The bags will be retrieved over a 250 &mu;m mesh net and the contents placed in to a 2 gal zip-lock bag.

 Back in the lab, the contents of the litter bag will be gently washed to separate macroinvertebrates from the leaf litter.
 The litter will be dried at 50 dC and then ashed at 550 dC to determine AFDM.
 The macroinvertebrates will be preserved in 70% EtOH for enumeration and identification.